Allied health providers

 - results of simple screening and outcome measures.

 To receive payments for services, you need to be registered with WorkCover as an allied health provider.
 We only approve treatment by a registered or non-registered approved provider as per the table of costs.
 The table of costs specify the item codes that can be charged and who is qualified to provide them.
-The Act uses the term ‘registered’ to refer to those professions covered by a health registration board.
-The registered professions we recognise can also be found at http://www.ahpra.gov.au/.
+The Act uses the term 'registered' to refer to those professions covered by a health registration board.
+The Australian Health Practitioner Regulation Agency website provides a list of registered professions we recognise.
+If we do not accept a claim, the patient is responsible for any costs.

 Registered providers include: